Swathi-Andem/cloud-4/source/_integrations/arve.markdown

 {% include integrations/config_flow.md %}

-To create an integration for an Arve device, the user needs to fill in two required fields.
+To create an integration for an Arve device, you need to fill in two required fields.
 Those are _Home Assistant acess token_ and _Arve customer token_.
 _Home Assistant access token_ and _Arve customer token_ can be obtained by the user on the [Arve web platform](https://dashboard.arveair.com).

 ## Measurement entities

-At the moment, Arve device has following measurement entities:
+At the moment, an Arve device has the following measurement entities:

 | Entity name | Unit of measurement |
 | ----------- | ------------------- |